-In the diocese there is a renewed commitment to encourage the development of Lay Ministry, and local programmes of training to develop Lay Pastoral Assistants and Lay Worship Leaders have recently proved to be successful in this deanery in giving confidence to those with gifts and a willingness to share them for the benefit of all.
+Rural ministry is always challenging, however sharing good practice is encouraged within deaneries and across the diocese.
+In the Milton and Blandford deanery there is a renewed commitment to encourage the development of Lay Ministry, and local programmes of training to develop Lay Pastoral Assistants and Lay Worship Leaders have recently proved to be successful in giving confidence to those with gifts and a willingness to share them for the benefit of all.